Remarks on Galilean electromagnetism

-It is important to stress that, discarding the $SL(2,R)$--transformations, both the electric and magnetic limit equations and the charge $\int_{V} d^3 x \rho(t,x)$ still hold invariant under transformations which link an inertial frame of reference to those moving with constant accelerations of order up to $2\ell-1$.
+It is important to stress that, discarding the $SL(2,R)$--transformations, both the electric and magnetic limit equations and the charge $\int_{V} d^3 x \rho(t,x)$ still hold invariant under a transformation which links an inertial frame of reference to that moving with a constant acceleration of order up to $2\ell-1$.
 This latter fact will prove important for our discussion in the next section.

 {\bf 5.
 Discussion}\\

 Due credit given to the elegant equations (\ref{EL}) and (\ref{ML}), some of their properties deserve a critical discussion.
 For definiteness, below we focus on the electric limit.
 The magnetic limit can be considered likewise.